bipuld/Patient-Assessment-System/Readme.md

 7. **Create Admin User**: `python manage.py createsuperuser` for admin panel

-## Process of Deploymnet of AWS
+## Process of Deploymnet of Django Project on  AWS EC2

-Requirments to deploy project on AWS EC2
+This guide thorugh Deploying a django project on AWS EC2 using (Ubuntu + Postgres database ,Nginx and Gunicorn ) Requirments to deploy project on AWS EC2:-
-Django project
+1. **Django project**: Should have django project to host on AWS EC2
-Github account (project in repo)
+2. **Github account** (project in repo) : Should have Githhub account and also must have repo consits of django project
-AWS account
+3. **AWS account** :AWS account should be created for handling instances
-Purchased domain
+4. **Purchased domain** :Should have the domain purchased from the domain provider site.
-cloudfare account
+5. **Cloudfare account** : For Using DNS provided by cloudfare in the domian provider and SSL setup

-Using the Linux based OS + Postgres, Nginx, and Gunicorn
+## Deployment Phases
 Here are some phase that fall under the deploymnet of Django Web App on the AWS EC2 1.Django-Github
 2.Github